 Oh yeah, that was his ultimate goal.
 Slowly after the war people started moving out.
 And that in itself was traumatic.
-A lot of them came back to their home and it was pretty trashed, you know.
+A lot of them came back to their home and it was pretty trashed.
 A lot of furniture and things that they had their neighbors hold onto were gone.
 Automobiles sold and everything.

 When we left Salt Lake, we moved to Stockton.
 And my dad opened up a Japanese restaurant there.
 As far as my parents getting back on their feet, it was easier because they had a restaurant, my father was a cook.
-And owning a fairly successful restaurant although it was small, was lucrative, I think for them.
+And owning a fairly successful restaurant although it was small, was lucrative for them.
 But it was at a time when everyone started filtering back into California.
-We lived right in the so-called J-town of Stockton and our restaurant was a block away from the Buddhist church.
+We lived right in the so-called J-Town of Stockton and our restaurant was a block away from the Buddhist Church.
 Our sleeping quarters were in the basement of the restaurant.
 And we had no shower.
-So I remember we paid a dime or nickel to take a shower at the Buddhist church.
+So I remember we paid a dime or nickel to take a shower at the Buddhist Church.
 They had a building there, it was like a hostel.
 So we could take a shower there.

-But what was vivid is they had a basketball gymnasium, which was part of the Buddhist church.
-And people who were returning from the camp, all lived in the gym.
+But what was vivid is they had a basketball gymnasium.
+And people who were returning from the camp all lived in the gym.
 So all you had is blankets I remember, separating the families until they could find a permanent home.
 That is really vivid.

 Do you remember anything when you came back to California and you started to go to school?